 This does not pair well with the fact that cavities in older adults are often caused by a dry mouth—a common side-effect in hundreds of medications.

 Be careful to remove bacteria (plaque) thoroughly each day and visit your dentist once every few months for an oral evaluation.
 Also let your dentist know what medications you are on so they can make recommendations to help relieve your dry mouth symptoms and prevent cavities.

 Gum disease is another widespread issue amongst older adults because most gum disease conditions are painless until they reach the advanced stage.
-Between 2007 and 2009, 24 per cent of older Canadians reported moderate gum disease, compared to just 16 per cent among the adult Canadian group.1
+Between 2007 and 2009, 24% of older Canadians reported moderate gum disease, compared to just 16% among the adult Canadian group.1

 A buildup of bacteria accumulated over time can cause the gums to become inflamed, and may eventually spread to the bone underneath.
 Untreated gum disease can cause the gums and the bone supporting the teeth to deteriorate, potentially resulting in tooth loss.

 Regular dental visits can help to treat gum disease, or prevent it entirely.
 Professional cleanings can also help teeth stay as plaque-free as possible—reducing your risk for gum disease.